Eugleo/roguelike/README.md

 In my new project (so new in fact it doesn't even have a proper name yet) I try to build a [roguelike][1] in [Racket][2].
-Racket is a modern and cool lisp dialect and I chose it, because I want to get involved in functional programming, but at the same time don't want to struggle with Haskell.
+Racket is a modern and cool lisp dialect and I chose it because I want to get involved in functional programming, but at the same time don't want to struggle with Haskell.

 ## The plan